react-async-storage/react-async-storage.github.io/docs/usage.md

 }
 ```

-> Note: this is completely optional - if you do not pass configs, the library's DEFAULTS **(INSERT LINK)** will be used.
+> Note: this is completely optional - if you do not pass configs, the library's [DEFAULTS]() will be used.

+> Note: for details about the available configs, see the [Config Reference]()

 ### Using Storage